ParkWardRR/Cuda-ThinkCentre-NVR/README.md

 ---

-### 🎮 **Graphics Card (CUDA Tasks)**
+### 🤖 **Graphics Card (CUDA Tasks)**
-- **Installed GPU:** HP Nvidia Quadro K1200
+- **Installed GPU:** HP Nvidia Quadro T400
-    - CUDA Cores: 512
+    - CUDA Cores: 384
-    - Memory: 4GB GDDR5
+    - Memory: 2GB GDDR6
-    - Use Case: Optimized for CUDA acceleration in facial recognition and AI processing tasks.
+    - Use Case: Optimized for AI, machine learning, and CUDA-accelerated tasks such as facial recognition and video analysis.
-    - Compatibility: T1000 GPU faceplate fits the K1200 perfectly.
+    - Compatibility: Fits perfectly with the riser card faceplate included in this build.
     - Note: Relies on CPU’s Quick Sync Video for Plex transcoding; does not support hardware transcoding itself.

 ---

 ### 🔌 **Expansion**
 - PCIe expansion riser card:
-    - Includes faceplate compatible with Nvidia T1000 and K1200 GPUs.
+    - Includes faceplate compatible with Nvidia T400 and K1200 GPUs.

 ---